-Lecture recording has been used successfully for several years by many colleagues across the College and is carried out through an automated system, which in its most common form, as an audio recording to the PowerPoint presentation used in the class (alternative recording possibilities are available to accommodate different class formats).
+Lecture recording has been used successfully for several years by many colleagues across the College and is carried out through an automated system, which in its most common form, provides an audio recording of the lecture AND the PowerPoint presentation used in the class (alternative recording possibilities are available to accommodate different class formats).

 Recordings are made by the RePlay service (powered by Panopto) and then accessed by students through Moodle to support their work after the class, including for revision, to catch-up on missed classes, and for those with particular educational needs.
 Recordings are provided as support material, and are not a replacement for the richer interaction that takes place in the lecture itself.

 Hear from colleagues who are already using lecture recording

 Learn about the lecture recording service

 - Non-linear viewing allows supports review and revision practices

 - Increased accessibility for hearing impaired and non-native speaking students